 Tour the “state of the art” wastewater treatment facility or stroll 60 acres on the shoreline path.

-Sixty acres of park land surrounding the treatment plant offer walking, jogging, sightseeing, picnicking, and fishing.
-There is a 2.6-mile perimeter pathway and another 2 miles of trails on the hills of the island.
+Sixty acres of park land surrounding the treatment plant offer opportunities for walking, jogging, sightseeing, picnicking, and fishing.
+There is a 2.6-mile accessible perimeter pathway and another 2 miles of trails on the hills of the island.
 (Dog walkers are reminded that dogs must be kept on a leash at all times and to clean up after their pets.)